-According to the CWF equipment replacement percentage schedule option, the District must maintain a minimum replacement fund balance of five percent of the original cost of "mechanical equipment" at the time the loan is signed.
-For this purpose, the District uses the sum of its light mechanical equipment, office furniture and equipment, and vehicles.
+According to the CWF equipment replacement percentage schedule option, the District must maintain a minimum replacement fund balance of five percent of the original cost of "mechanical equipment", which includes light mechanical equipment, office furniture and equipment, and vehicles.
+This minimum replacement fund balance is defined in the borrowing agreements as they are signed.
 The District has three years from the date of the first principal payment on a Clean Water Fund loan to meet the required five percent addition for a project.
-For the year ending December 31, 2023 and 2022, the required five percent of this value is \$3,391,883.
-The 2023 and 2022 value of the equipment replacement fund is \$4,350,000.
+For the years ended December 31, 2024 and 2023, the required five percent of this value is \$4,188,777.
+The 2024 and 2023 value of the equipment replacement fund is \$4,350,000.
 The District adds annual contributions to the equipment replacement fund in order to meet future requirements.
-As of December 31, 2023, District has met this requirement within the three-year timeframe allowed.
+As of December 31, 2024, District has met this requirement within the three-year timeframe allowed.